 Broadly speaking, the worst of the withdrawal symptoms will subside about a week after onset.
 However, the opioid withdrawal timeline largely depends on the type of opioid used.
 For example, heroin leaves the system faster than prescriptions like methadone.
 Therefore, withdrawal symptoms from heroin will begin much sooner after the last dose than those from methadone.

 Fear of opioid withdrawal is a major barrier to quitting.
-However, opioid detox and opioid addiction treatment are available, and addiction professionals are well versed in handling opioid-related issues.
+However, opioid addiction treatment is available, and addiction professionals are well versed in handling opioid-related issues.

 The withdrawal experience will be different for everyone.
 However, generally speaking, flu-like symptoms can be expected to begin after opioid use is stopped.
 These symptoms will worsen over the course of a few days before starting to lessen.